tdiprima/ML-Python-Projects/docs/Tensorflow/Linear Regression Program.md

 ### What is Linear Regression

-Sure, I'd be happy to explain how to create a Linear Regression program in TensorFlow!
+Linear regression is the most basic and commonly used predictive analysis.

+Regression estimates are used to describe data and to explain the relationship.

-First, let's talk about what Linear Regression is.
-Linear Regression is a type of machine learning model that helps us predict the value of a variable based on the values of one or more other variables.
+Linear Regression is a type of machine learning model.

 It's called "linear" because it assumes that the relationship between the variables is a straight line.

 ### Example